apostrophecms/docs/docs/cookbook/windows-development.md

 mongod --dbpath=/home/apostrophe/mongodb-data/5.0
 ```

 You should only have to do this once to clean up the mess.
-In future, **just remember: don't use `sudo`, you don't need it and it only makes a mess.** If there's an exception we'll explicitly show that in our tutorials.
+In the future, **just remember: don't use `sudo`, you don't need it and it only makes a mess.** If there's an exception we'll explicitly show that in our tutorials.

 Another possibility is that you tried to write `--dbpath=~/mongodb-data/5.0`.
 Again, you'll need to substitute your home directory name manually for the `~`.
 Use `echo $HOME` to find your home directory.